eraybasar/pesdk-docs/_guides/ios/v8/features/filters.md

 ![Identity 128x128 5x5 LUT]({{ site.baseurl }}/assets/images/shared/identity_5_5_128.png){: width="64px" style="padding: 10px"}
 {:center}

 The black borders are required in order to optimize performance and the number of rows translates to the resolution for the green channel, the number of columns translates to the resolution of the red channel and the number of tiles translates to the blue channels resolution.
-And larger LUTs naturally guarantuee a larger resolution across all channels.
+And larger LUTs naturally guarantee a larger resolution across all channels.

 The resulting image can be used within our SDK and the recorded changes can then be applied to any image by looking up the transformed colors in the modified LUT.